People and the environment: Power development must be sustainable

 More renewable energy is crucial for meeting global climate change challenges.
 At the same time, the development of renewable energy cannot be at the expense of people and the environment.
 Statkraft goes to great lengths to make its projects sustainable.

-Pål Høberg works on environmental and social issues in the Environmental & Social Development unit in Statkraft's International Power business area.
+Pål Høberg works on environmental and social issues in the Environmental & Social Development unit in Statkraft's business area International .

-Stephen Sparkes heads the Environmental & Social Development unit in Statkraft's International Power business area.
+Stephen Sparkes heads the Environmental & Social Development unit in Statkraft's business area International.

 Statkraft is a large international company with operations in many countries.
 It is also a state-owned Norwegian company, with clear ethical guidelines and important responsibilities.
 This creates clear expectations that the company acts responsibly and operates sustainably – all over the world.